-The College reviews and revises the written examination item databank to reflect trends in the profession (i.e., implants and partials).
+With the assistance of an exam consultant, a psychometrician, the College reviews and revises the written examination item databank to reflect trends in the profession (i.e., implants and partials).
 Currently the standard is set at a pass mark of 70%, and the College endeavors to facilitate standardized administration by adhering to specifications including format, location, materials, equipment, number of invigilators, candidate seating arrangements, time limits, and security.